jluxford-scottlogic/legend-playground/4-Water-mappings/README.md

 ### Testing

-To test your code we will use some pre-defined tests which will take in a given JSON and expect an output JSON.
+To test your code we will use some predefined tests which will take in a given JSON and expect an output JSON.
 Once the mappings are complete all of the tests should then pass.

 # TODO